MelanieLinares/portfolio-new/site/content/post/a-new-test-increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

               * Citizens may have a hard time making convenient online transactions

-              * Citizens with situational or temporary disabilities (including slow internet speeds) may have difficulties completing tasks
+              * Citizens may have difficulties completing timed tasks
-          - imagew: img/coffee.svg
+          - imagew: img/noun-justice-4727128.png
             textw: >-
               ### The main issue for the NCDOT

-              *  As a federal agency, the websites for the NCDOT and NCDMV fall under Section 508 regulations to be ADA compliant.
-Failure to meet guidelines can lead to lawsuits and a loss of citizen and customer trust
+              *  As a federal agency, websites failing to meet guidelines can lead to lawsuits and loss of citizen trust
   - type: display_image_section
     heading05: Conducting the accessibility audit
     image: img/ncdot-display.png